 That’s where the University of Arizona School of Journalism comes in.
 Our award-winning program will train you to communicate effectively about science, technology, the environment and health issues that affect all of our lives.
 Writing and multimedia skills will help you land internships and jobs.
 After taking two multimedia classes, physics graduate student Sophia Chen found an amazing internship at WIRED magazine.

-Students in our M.A.
-Program can complete a 9-unit track in Science & Environmental Journalism.
+Students in our M.A. in Journalism program can complete a 9-unit track in Science & Environmental Journalism.

 Science Journalism Courses

-These courses are open to all UA student in al majors and have no prerequisites
+These courses are open to all UA student in all majors and have no prerequisites

 - JOUR 455/555: Environmental Journalism

 - JOUR 465/565: Issues in Covering Science and the Environment